 Bittersweet Art Doesn’t Create Emotion | 21:45

-Everybody Hurts by REM was voted “the saddest song of all time” earlier this year in a survey of 2,000 music lovers conducted by OnePoll.
+Everybody Hurts by REM was voted “the saddest song of all time” in a 2022 survey of music lovers conducted by OnePoll.

 When your day is long– Everybody Hurts (REM)